nathan-barry/nathan.rs/content/notes/os/stable-storage.md

 - **Handling Interrupts**: Once the I/O operation is complete, the device triggers an interrupt on the CPU, akin to a timer interrupt.
 The CPU then handles it using established protocols, like pushing registers, jumping to the interrupt vector, and indexing by interrupt number.

 The obvious advantage here is the elimination of the need for constant checks.
-But what about reading larger chunks of data?
 The process would look something like this:
 1. Initiate the I/O operation.
 2. Wait for an interrupt.
 3. Read a small chunk of data (e.g., 4 bytes).